Workshops

 Whether you are new to the field or just feel like you need a refresher, it is always good to look at how others deal with challenging behaviours.

-How can we, the adults, not only incorporate science in every day but see it in the children’s play?
-Let’s throw out the science area and bring science into all the activities and play we do.
+How can we, the adults, understand what science looks like in every day but also see it in the children’s play?
+Let’s throw out the science area and explore science in all the activities and play they do.

-We will unpack all the kinds of science there are and look at how we can identify it, support this play and share all this learning with others.
+We will unpack all the kinds of science there are and begin to identify it and support this play, and then be able to share all this learning with others.

 Let children explore housekeeping, art, block play, literature, science, sensory play… and anything else you can think of and ways to take it outdoors.
 There is a great movement in the child care community to reconnect to outside play and nature… let’s look at how this works and what we can dream up!